Knowledge Highlights 3 March 2021

 The Intellectual Property Office of Singapore (“IPOS”) and the Ministry of Law (“MinLaw”) are conducting a public consultation from 5 February 2021 to 1 April 2021 to seek feedback on the draft of a proposed Copyright Bill (“draft Bill”) which will repeal and replace the current Copyright Act (“Copyright Act”).

 The ongoing public consultation seeks views on whether the draft Bill will appropriately implement recommendations previously raised for public consultation in 2016 and published in the Singapore Copyright Review Report in 2019.
-A second part to the public consultation is expected to be released on 22 February 2021 (and will end on 1 April 2021) to seek comments on legislative provisions relating to the regulation of collective management organisations, which were separately raised for public consultations in 2017 and 2020.
+A second part to the public consultation has been released on 22 February 2021 (and will end on 1 April 2021) to seek comments on legislative provisions relating to the regulation of collective management organisations, which were separately raised for public consultations in 2017 and 2020.
+We covered this in “MinLaw and IPOS release second part of public consultation on draft Copyright Bill on collective management organisations and Copyright Tribunals”.

 The main features of the draft Bill and the key differences from the current Copyright Act are: